NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Sorry but somehow Ive broken the bottom half of the Intro to Neuroscience page.
 It works when I do a local build with jekyll but when I push it to git the page only loads to the brain and spine line.
 Theres really nothing interesting happening at that part of the file and I cant figure out why the page isnt building correctly.
 Is there a jekyll guru that might be able to have a look?

+10/25/2017 10:03 AM

+ **francescacoo** :

+ >yep it looks like after the brain and spine it closes the &lt;/div&gt; ... no idea why..
+I am no expert but I'll try to have a look